 On June 6, 2016, RCTC began service on the 24-mile extension of the Metrolink 91 Line from the Riverside - Downtown Station, through the Perris Valley to the City of Perris in western Riverside County (now rebranded as the 91/Perris Valley Line).
-The \$248 million project included a combination of Federal Transit Administration (FTA) Small Starts and CMAQ funds, along with

-Passenger Rail 18 Multimodal Programs other state and local funds including a significant portion of Measure A. The 91/Perris Valley Line is the first service to operate on the SJBL, which RCTC purchased in 1993 from Santa Fe Railroad for \$26 million.
+The \$248 million project was funded by a combination of Federal Transit Administration (FTA) Small Starts funds, Congestion Mitigation and Air Quality (CMAQ) funds, Passenger Rail 18 Multimodal Programs, other state and local funds, and a significant portion of Measure A. The 91/Perris Valley Line is the first service to operate on the San Jacinto Branch Line (SJBL), which RCTC purchased in 1993 from Santa Fe Railroad for \$26 million.
 The SJBL corridor extends 38.3 miles between Highgrove and Hemet within Riverside County.
 RCTC is responsible for maintaining the property and street crossings along the route.